abdulamite/GitLibs/README.md

  7. Now we can click `Create Pull Request`.
  8. And thats it!

 You have now successfully copied another programmers project, made some changes to the project, and submitted a pull request to the project.
 At this point we can wait for the reviewer to look over the changes you made and the reviewer will either accept the changes into their repository, or will request that you make some edits before moving forward with this change.
 That's all for today, though I hope that this was helpful in you better understand how git and Github works.
-Please feel free to sumbit a Pull reques to improve the quality of this documentation!
+Please feel free to submit a Pull request to improve the quality of this documentation!